wso2-extensions/identity-oauth-uma/docs/tryout.md

 ## Configure service provider to act as the resource server

-You need to register your application as a service provider in WSO2 Identity Server.
+You need to register your resource server (application) as a service provider in WSO2 Identity Server.

 1. Log in to the WSO2 Identity Server Management Console (`https://<IS_HOST>:<PORT>/carbon`) using administrator credentials (`admin:admin`).